-PhD 3 - This position will focus on the development of smart droplets and vesicle-type units.
-Special focus will be place on the synthesis and incorporation of responsive units into the structure of the droplet vehicle, for the demonstration of advanced functionalities such as uptake, transport and release of relevant units (e.g. selected biomolecules, pharmaceuticals).
+This position will focus on the development of smart droplets and vesicle-type units.
+Special focus will be placed on the synthesis and incorporation of responsive units into the structure of the droplet vehicle, for the demonstration of advanced functionalities such as uptake, transport and release of relevant units (e.g. selected biomolecules, pharmaceuticals).
+Experimental work will include the synthesis of stimuli-responsive surfactants, responsive ionic liquids, realisation of droplet systems that resemble biological vesicles, and microfluidic fabrication.

 The successful candidates will play a substantial role in the design and fabrication of the motile smart microvehicles at the core of ChemLife.
-They will join a multidisciplinary team with expertise spanning organic chemistry, materials science, 3D design, mechanical engineering, and analytical chemistry.
+They will join an interdisciplinary, multinational team engaging in an indepth research program in the realm of soft materials.
 The successful candidates will report directly to the PI, Dr. Florea, and will liaise with the other team members, AMBER researchers, and external collaborators, as necessary.
 Additionally, all members of the group will have the opportunity to define and shape their own research within the overall remit of the project.